Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Introduction

 stencils offer good parallelisation opportunities, ranging from Instruction Level Parallelism (ILP), SIMD register-level parallelism (SSE, AVX) to shared-memory (OpenMP, OpenACC) and task parallelism.
 Furthermore, distributed-memory parallelism is often employed.

-In most applications of interest, stencil kernels have low operational intensity, having few floating-point operations per byte of data accessed and are therefore memory bandwidth-bound unless blocking is used.
+In most applications of interest, stencil kernels have low operational intensity, having few floating-point operations per byte of data accessed, and are therefore memory bandwidth-bound.
 Considerable effort has been put into caches for improving stencil performance.
-Rescheduling the order of computations towards increased cached memory reuse can help to improve performance.
+Rescheduling the order of computations towards increased cached memory reuse can increase throughput by alleviating memory bandwidth boundedness issues.